-At the start of this academic year, there were 450 pupils (436.5 full-time equivalent) at the school.
+At the start of this academic year, there were 454 pupils (437 full-time equivalent) at the school.
 There are 15 single age classes.

-Five per cent of pupils come from homes where Welsh is spoken.
-There are 8.44% of pupils with EAL (English as an Additional Language).
+During the 2021/2022 academic year, 6% of pupils came from homes where Welsh is spoken.
+There were 9.95% of pupils with EAL (English as an Additional Language).

-There are 18% of pupils registered to receive a free school meal which placed the school in the second FSM benchmarking group.
+There were 19% of pupils registered to receive a free school meal which placed the school in the second FSM benchmarking group.